 The facts and circumstances of each case are different, and since issues are so complex and vital to a child’s well-being, it makes sense for single parents to seek legal counsel.
 The skilled family-law attorneys at Wolfe & Stec, Ltd., can guide you through the process of seeking parental responsibility and time.
 We represent and advise clients in all types of child custody matters.

-For a free initial consultation with an experienced and compassionate DuPage County custody lawyer, contact us online or call 630-305-0222 or 312-388-7882.
+For a free initial consultation with an experienced and compassionate DuPage County custody lawyer, contact us online or call 630-305-0222.
 Visit our firm’s child custody information center for valuable background information.